-☐ Open the Switching > QoS/Priority > Dif ffServ > Assignment dialog. ☐ Assign the policy to a port: Click the button.
-The dialog displays the Create wir From the Port drop-down list, sele From the Direction drop-down list, From the Policy drop-down list, se Click the Ok button. set port $1/1$. select the In item.
-Note: You cannot apply IP ACL rules ar port. nd DiffServ rules together in the same direction on a $\ \square$ Apply the settings temporarily.
+☐ Open the Switching > QoS/Priority > Diff fServ > Assignment dialog.
+Assign the policy to a port: Click the button.
+The dialog displays the Create window.
+From the Port drop-down list, select port 1/1.
+From the Direction drop-down list, select the In item.
+From the Policy drop-down list, select the policy1 item.
+Click the Ok button.
+Note: You cannot apply IP ACL rules and DiffServ rules together in the same direction on a port. $\ \square$ Apply the settings temporarily.
 To do this, click the 🗸 button.
-Step 4: Enable the function globally. □ Open the Switching > QoS/Priority > Dif □ To enable the function, select the On - ☐ Apply the settings temporarily.
-To do When the link on the port is up, the valu enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. class-map match-all class1 To create a class named class1. class-map name class1 match protocol tcp To add the tcp protocol as a match condition to the class. class-map name class1 match srcip 10.20.10.11 255.255.255.0 To add the source IP address 10.20.10.11 as a match condition to the class. class-map name class1 match src14port To add the value in the /TCD Dart 00) as a meetab http To add the value http (TCP Port 80) as a match condition to the class. http policy-map create policy1 in - condition to the class.
-To create a policy named policy1 for incoming policy-map create policy1 in policy-map name policy1 class add condition to the class.
-To create a policy named policy1 for incoming data packets (in).
-To assign the class with the name class1 to the policy-map create policy1 in policy-map name policy1 class add class1 policy-map name policy1 class name condition to the class.
-To create a policy named policy1 for incoming data packets (in).
-To assign the class with the name class1 to the policy with the name policy1. policy-map create policy1 in policy-map name policy1 class add class1 policy-map name policy1 class name class1 drop condition to the class.
-To create a policy named policy1 for incoming data packets (in).
-To assign the class with the name class1 to the policy with the name policy1.
-To drop data packets.
-To change to the interface configuration mode of policy-map create policy1 in policy-map name policy1 class add class1 policy-map name policy1 class name class1 drop interface 1/1 condition to the class.
-To create a policy named policy1 for incoming data packets (in).
-To assign the class with the name class1 to the policy with the name policy1.
-To drop data packets.
-To change to the interface configuration mode of interface 1/1.
-To assign the policy with the name policy1 to the
+Step 4: Enable the function globally. □ Open the Switching > QoS/Priority > Diff. □ To enable the function, select the On □ Apply the settings temporarily.
+To do When the link on the port is up, the value radio button in the Operation frame. this, click the button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. class-map match-all class1 To create a class named class1. class-map name class1 match protocol tcp To add the \mathtt{tcp} protocol as a match condition to the class. class-map name class1 match srcip 10.20.10.11 255.255.255.0 To add the source IP address 10.20.10.11 as a match condition to the class. class-map name class1 match srcl4port http To add the value \mathtt{http} (TCP Port 80) as a match condition to the class. policy-map create policy1 in To create a policy named policy1 for incoming data packets (in). policy-map name policyl class add class1 To assign the class with the name class1 to the policy with the name policy1. policy-map name policy1 class name class1 drop To drop data packets. interface 1/1 To change to the interface configuration mode of interface $1/1$. service-policy in policy1 To assign the policy with the name $policy1$ to the interface $1/1$. exit To change to the Configuration mode.